vickonrails/next-starter-peacock/content/notes/markdown-2.md

 date: "2020-01-01"
 slug: "markdown-2"
 previewImage: "/images/work/prudent/prudent.png"
+description: "Designing and building a website to connect quality photographers in Lagos, Nigeria"
 ---

 Next.js has two forms of pre-rendering: **Static Generation** and **Server-side Rendering**.
 The difference is in **when** it generates the HTML for a page.